Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 </tbody>
 </table>

+### Predict my food pattern using classification models

 The outcome variable (y variable) `food_class` is categorical.
-So this can be a classification problem in supervised learning, or an unsupervised learning problem.
-Before any analysis, let us look at the number of outcome variables in each category:
+Before any analysis, let us look at the number of observations in each
+category:

 <table>
 <thead>